LlewBach/cydymiaith/README.md

 AC6 - "A user should be able to use the site on mobile devices.

-US1 - "As a Welsh language tutor, I want to be able to communicate with my class."
+US7 - "As a Welsh language tutor, I want to be able to communicate with my class."

-AC1 - "Tutors and students can post messages that are class-specific and get responses that relate to specific posts."
+AC7 - "Tutors and students can post messages that are class-specific and get responses that relate to specific posts."

-US2 - "As a tutor, I want my students and myself to benefit from what other tutors and students post to the whole community and have access to a wider base of expertise".
+US8 - "As a tutor, I want my students and myself to benefit from what other tutors and students post to the whole community and have access to a wider base of expertise".

-AC2 - "Tutors and students can view posts made by other tutors and students from across Wales and beyond".
+AC8 - "Tutors and students can view posts made by other tutors and students from across Wales and beyond".

-US3 - "As a tutor, I want other tutors to be able to help with answering the questions of my students and with providing feedback on their writing, and vice versa."

-AC3 - "Tutors can add comments to posts made by students that aren't their own."

-US4 - "As a student, I want a community to practice my Welsh and connect with others".
+US9 - "As a student, I want a community to practice my Welsh and connect with others".

-AC4 - "Students can write/read posts of a variety of types, such as blog posts, diary entries, creative writing and get/give feedback on them."
+AC9 - "Students can write/read posts of a variety of types, such as blog posts, diary entries, creative writing and get/give feedback on them."

-US5 - "As a user, I want to be able to register and log in and out securely."

-AC5 - "Users can create an account and log in and be sure that others can't see information or use functionality that is solely for them."

 ### Scope